Seahawks scouting XFL star P.J. Walker as possible backup for Russell Wilson

 Wilson has missed only two plays due to injury during that time having started all 128 games of his Seattle career, the seventh-longest streak for a QB in NFL history and second among active players behind the 224 of Philip Rivers.

-Wilson has played every snap the last two seasons and has not missed a snap due to injury since having to come out for one play in a game at Arizona in 2017 when he was taken to the sidelines after being hit in the jaw.
+Wilson has played every snap the past two seasons and has not missed a snap due to injury since having to come out for one play in a game at Arizona in 2017 when he was taken to the sidelines after being hit in the jaw.

 Walker got off to a rough start against the Dragons Saturday throwing a pass on the first series that could have been intercepted and then losing a fumble on the second series.

-But he got the offense going later in the half, throwing a touchdown pass in the second quarter and a two-point conversion as Houston rallied to tie the game at 14 after the Dragons took a quick 14-0 lead.
+But he got the offense going later in the half, throwing a touchdown pass in the second quarter and a two-point conversion as Houston rallied to tie the game at 14 at halftime after the Dragons took a quick 14-0 lead.

 Interestingly, the Dragons’ quarterback for the game was B.J.
-Daniels, who was with the Seahawks off-and-on from 2013 to 2015, on the 53-man roster for five games in 2014 when he served as a third QB behind Wilson and Jackson.
+Daniels, who was with the Seahawks off and on from 2013 to 2015, on the 53-man roster for five games in 2014 when he served as a third QB behind Wilson and Jackson.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.